 Downstream of the Leadwood Access:

-Smallmouth bass fishing has been good in prior years and the 2019 surveys suggests this is likely to continue.
+Smallmouth bass fishing has been good in prior years and the last survey suggests this is likely to continue.
 Fish larger than 12 inches exist in good numbers, with the majority being legal-sized of at least 15 inches.
-We have consistently seen smallmouth bass over 20 inches and captured a few in 2019- one 5 pounder!
+We have consistently seen smallmouth bass over 20 inches and fish up to 5 pounds.
 Anglers should fish areas with a combination of quality cover (rocks/rootwads/downed trees), moderate current and sufficient depth.

 Rock bass (goggle-eye) should provide good spring fishing once again.
-Fish over 7 inches exist in good numbers and at least half of the rock bass captured in the survey were at least this size with some over 9 inches.
-To catch rock bass fish the structure, aquatic vegetation and boulders with jigs and minnows.
+Fish over 7 inches exist in good numbers and at least half of the rock bass captured in the last survey were at least this size with some over 9 inches.
+To catch rock bass, fish the structure, aquatic vegetation and boulders, with jigs and minnows.

-Channel catfish numbers in 2019 were even better than what was seen in the past which were some of the strongest seen in recent years.
+Channel catfish numbers in the last survey were even better than what was seen in the past, which were some of the strongest seen in recent years.
 Many fish were 16-20 inches and several were over 28 inches.
 Fish for channel catfish in fast or moderately moving water near wood.